Alex-Bolduc/rpg_server/project.md

 `GET /auctions`: List all auctions (it must be possible to query actions by status via the querystring)

 `GET /auctions/{id}`: Get specific auction

+`POST /auctions/{id}/purchase`: Purchase the auction and associate the item to the buyer

 ## 📜 Business Rules: